 Migrate to features parameter

-General Guidance
+General Guidanceβ

-1. The features parameter will become the mandatory way to define features in future release, so it is strongly recommended to migrate to it now.
+featuresparameter will become the mandatory way to define features in future release, so it is strongly recommended to migrate to it now. - Incremental migration is supported.
+You can migrate the entire repository at once or object by object.

-3. This migration is not tied to the SDK upgrade.
+- This migration is not tied to the SDK upgrade.
 You can migrate after upgrading the SDK.

-4. Avoid making other changes while migrating to use the features parameter to prevent encountering errors.
+- Avoid making other changes while migrating to use the

-SDK Reference
+SDK Referenceβ

-Please check Attribute and Aggregate for SDK reference.
+Please check Attribute and Aggregate for SDK

-1. Migrate Entity
+1. Migrate Entityβ

-Previously, entities only contained the join key names.
-To use the new features parameter, the join key needs to be typed using the Field class.
+features parameter, the join key needs to be typed using the Field class.

 Before: